 Definition: A “rainbow baby” is a baby that is born following a miscarriage or stillbirth.
 A rainbow after the storm.

-I said, “you don’t get a second line without having the pregnancy hormone present.
+After staring in disbelief at the positive pregnancy test, I said to Derek, “you don’t get a second line without having the pregnancy hormone present.
 There’s false negatives but false positives are extremely rare.
 This means that at least for now, I’m pregnant.”
-We both were shocked.
-We both felt uncertain if this pregnancy would end in miscarriage or be our rainbow baby.
+In that moment, we both felt uncertain if this pregnancy would end in miscarriage or be our rainbow baby.
 We decided that for right now, for this moment, we were expecting.
-D suggested that we go out and celebrate!
+Derek suggested that we go out and celebrate!
 So we did.
 We went to a waterfront restaurant in town.
 While there, a little girl sat at a table over from us with her parents.
 During our dinner, she kept looking at me and smiling.
-I wondered if this was a sign that we not only would have a baby 9 months from now but also a baby girl.
+I wondered if this was a sign that we would have a baby 9 months from now and that our baby would be a girl.

 A year ago today, our lives were forever changed.
 She was tiny but on her way.
 On this day, I’m sleep deprived and haven’t showered or brushed my teeth.
 But I’m happy.
 I’m forever grateful for our rainbow after the storm.
 Baby girl, thank you for being the experience of a lifetime.
 We love you and cherish the light that you have brought to our lives.

 One thing I’ve been surprised about in having a baby is how often I cry.
 As a kid/teenager and even into my young adult years, I used to pride myself in not being a crier.
 In recent years, I’ve realized just how ridiculous that is.
 And unhealthy.
 So I had to learn how to let myself cry.
 Let me tell you that it’s so much better that way!
 You are able to let things out inside of bottling them up.
 Anyways, back to the point of this post: I’ve cried a lot in the last 2 months.
 Here are some of the surprising and not surprising reasons why: